IObundle/iob-soc/README.md

 make sim-clean [SIMULATOR=<simulator directory name>]
 ```

-For more details, read the Makefile in the simulator directory.
+For more details, read the Makefile in each simulator directory.

 ## Emulate the system on PC